bsdrks/graaf/README.md

 - [`IsSymmetric`] checks whether a digraph is symmetric.
 - [`IsTournament`] checks whether a digraph is a tournament.
 - [`Order`] returns the number of vertices in a digraph.
-- [`OutNeighborsWeighted`] returns a vertex's weighted out-neighbors.
+- [`OutNeighborsWeighted`] iterates a vertex's weighted out-neighbors.
-- [`OutNeighbors`] returns a vertex's out-neighbors.
+- [`OutNeighbors`] iterates a vertex's out-neighbors.
-- [`OutdegreeSequence`] returns a digraph's outdegree sequence.
+- [`OutdegreeSequence`] iterates a digraph's outdegrees.
 - [`Outdegree`] returns a vertex's outdegree.
 - [`RemoveArc`] removes an arc from a digraph.
-- [`SemidegreeSequence`] returns a digraph's semidegree sequence.
+- [`SemidegreeSequence`] iterates a digraph's semidegrees.
-- [`Sinks`] returns a digraph's sinks.
+- [`Sinks`] iterates a digraph's sinks.
 - [`Size`] returns the number of arcs in a digraph.
-- [`Sources`] returns a digraph's sources.
+- [`Sources`] iterates a digraph's sources.
-- [`Vertices`] returns a digraph's vertices.
+- [`Vertices`] iterates a digraph's vertices.

 ## Algorithms

 ### Bellman-Ford-Moore

-The Bellman-Ford-Moore algorithm finds the shortest paths in an arc-weighted digraph with negative weights.
+The Bellman-Ford-Moore algorithm finds the shortest distances from a source vertex to all other vertices in an arc-weighted digraph with negative weights.

 - [`single_source_distances`](https://docs.rs/graaf/latest/graaf/algo/bellman_ford_moore/fn.single_source_distances.html) finds the shortest distances.